chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 ---

 If we want to start to use React Native in an existing app, it's really easy.
-We can have our first React Native component live inside our app by just following the [getting started tutorial for existing app](https://facebook .github.io/react-native/docs/integration-with-existing-apps.html "getting started tutorial for existing app").
+We can have our first React Native component live inside our app by just following the [getting started tutorial for existing app](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html "getting started tutorial for existing app").
 But what happen if we need to use multiple react native component in different parts of your existing app :fearful:?
 In this tutorial I will show you how we can use multiple instances of `RCTRootView` to show different React Native components in different parts of your app.
  Consider, for example, a simple iOS existing app with React Native.
 It has two very simple React Native components:

 * `BlueScreen`, that shows a blue view
-* `RedScreen`, shows a red view
+* `RedScreen`, that shows a red view

 ```jsx
 import React from "react"